MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableAutoExclusions
-Remove whether to disable the Automatic Exclusions feature for the server.
+Indicates that the cmdlet removes whether to disable the Automatic Exclusions feature for the server.

 ```yaml
 Type: SwitchParameter